castwide/gamefic/README.md

 Run the script from the command line:

-    ./playtest tiny.rb
+    gamefic test mygame

 The script will drop you into a game prompt.
-There's not much you can do except look around:
+There's still not much you can do except look around:

-    >look
+    > look
 	You are in a tiny one-room apartment.
 	Obvious exits: none
 	>

-"Look" is one of the actions defined in the action_ext library.
+"Look" is one of the actions defined in the "basics" library.
 As you can see, it outputs the room's description and gives you a list of exits.

-Right now there's not much you can do in this game other than "look" and "quit."
 We can make things a little more interesting by putting something in the apartment.
-Add this code to tiny.rb:
+Add this code to main.rb:

     pencil = make Item, :name => "pencil", :description => "A plain old No. 2 yellow.", :parent => apartment